Pamela Koehne-Drube

 Work with your publishers on marketing

 Publishers are there to support you in your marketing efforts.
-They’ll often assign you a PR representative who will liaise with media outlets, influencers, and booksellers on your behalf, but much of the leg work will be on you.
+They’ll often assign you a PR representative who will liaise with media outlets, influencers, and booksellers on your behalf, but much of the legwork will be on you.
 You’ll get support for promotion, but it’s a joint venture.
 Your publisher is invested in your success, but they will also expect the same investment from you.

 Especially if you’re a first-time author, you’re unlikely to be given a budget to help with marketing.
-You’ll be able to use the publisher’s contacts, and they’ll certainly generate leads for you, but a lot of the costs involved in travel, and time commitments, will fall to you.
+You’ll be able to use the publisher’s contacts, and they’ll certainly generate leads for you, but a lot of the costs involved in travel and time commitments will fall to you.

 Ultimately, publishers will offer their authors opportunities, and it is the individual author’s responsibility to make the best of those opportunities.
 This is why it’s essential to work with your publishers as a team to ensure you’re both making the best of the opportunities that present themselves.

 If your publisher posts about your book on social media, make sure you’re sharing it as well.
 Use your publisher’s reputation to help boost your own.
 If they ask you to create content to share in an industry publication, make sure you give it your all.
-It’s the exact kind of thing that will generate buzz with the people in the most influential position to reach readers on your behalf.
+It’s the exact kind of thing that will generate buzz with the people in the most influential positions to reach readers on your behalf.
 And if your publisher uses their network to organise events and signings in places that might require travel, be willing to use some of your advance to get yourself there if travel isn’t covered.
 The increase in sales generated by these trips should hopefully be enough to cover any expenses.

 Ultimately, the success of your book is a two-way street, and your publisher is more likely to work for you if you’re willing to work with them.